devlikeapro/waha/docs/site/content/en/docs/how-to/plus-version/index.md

 | **License Term**               |               ✔️ No license checks!   |                                                                       ➖ One month |
 | **Message price**  |             ✔️ All messages are Free!             |                     ➖ Some solutions have a price for messages - $1/100 messages. |
 | **Expenses**       |           ✔️ one-time $19 **donation**!           |                                                 ➖ Monthly payment starts from $50 |

+## Donations

+WAHA Plus version is available through **donations** - either one time or subscription.

+**It doesn't require monthly subscriptions, once installed on your server - it always works!**

+{{< alert icon="💡" text="No licence checks or expiration on already installed instances!" />}}
+We do not sell **WAHA**, it's not a purchase.
+It's a donation.

+We treat our projects like art.
+You donate to the project and get a bit more from it as a thank-you. 😊

+Treat **WAHA Plus** it as an additional episode, behind-the-scenes videos, our nude photos 😊

+{{< alert icon="💡" text="WAHA does not have license checks and expiration - because art can not expire!
+Enjoy it till it works!" />}}

+We donate most of the donations down to the stream to the underlying libraries and tools - JS-community, Node, other libraries authors, personal contributors.
+By donating to the **WAHA** you donate to the Open Source world!

 ## Get Plus ![](/images/versions/plus.png)